RAYS OF SUNSHINE CHILDREN’S CHARITY

 It is the responsibility of management to ensure that information is available to, and exchanged between all those involved in this organization and its activities.
 Some information is confidential and should only be shared on a strictly need-to-know basis.

-Nominated member of Rays of Sunshine Children’s Charity responsible for safeguarding and child protection: Ginnie Maxfield-White, Head of Services.
+Nominated member of Rays of Sunshine Children’s Charity responsible for safeguarding and child protection: Ginnie Maxfield-White, Head of Operations.

 4.2 Children and young people